Transport-for-the-North/Land-Use/docs/population/data_sources.rst

 Base Year Model Data
 ********************

-The data sources used in the base population model are primarily from two sources; Census (both England and Wales, and Scotland) and the Office of National Statistics.
+The data sources used in the base population model are primarily from two sources: Census (both England and Wales, and Scotland) and the Office of National Statistics.
 The sections below describe each input dataset with the: